 That being said, Croatia also prides itself on many spectacular natural sights.
 One of them is the Plitvice National Park, a natural phenomenon of terraced lakes connected by mesmerizing waterfalls, all nestled in a pristine, lush natural landscape.

 It would be a crime to visit Croatia, and not take advantage of its amazing coastline.
-We’ll get our fix of Mediterranean vibes in Šibenik, Trogir, Split, and of course Dubrovnik.
+You’ll get your fix of the Mediterranean vibes in Šibenik, Trogir, Split, and, of course, Dubrovnik.
 All of these cities have an incredibly relaxed summer atmosphere, romantic stone-paved streets and stairways, and a fascinating history, as these locations have been important harbors since antiquity until today.
-That’s why they are also full of epic historic architecture, like the 15th-century Cathedral of St. James that is decorated with 71 sculpted faces or Dubrovnik’s famous city walls.
+That’s why they are also full of epic historic architecture, like the 15th-century Cathedral of St. James which is decorated with 71 sculpted faces, or Dubrovnik’s famous city walls.

-Join us on a holidays of Croatia and Slovenia, and we promise you, you’ll only want to travel more of the Balkans by the end of it!
+Join our holidays in Croatia and Slovenia, and we promise you, you’ll only want to travel more of the Balkans by the end of it!